YaBoiTroi/pr2SIM/README.md

 - Run MEGAEPICPR2SIM
 - Profit

-**(OPTIONAL)** Create a copy of the SIM levels so that you can hide them, change the background color, or make any additions you'd like.
+**(OPTIONAL)** Create a copy of the SIM levels so that you can hide them, or make any additions you'd like.
+DO NOT CHANGE THE BACKGROUND!!
 This can be accomplished by loading and saving the level within blockeditor, a program made by Pr2FreeRunner: [Block Editor](https://github.com/Pr2FreeRunner/BlockEditor/releases/tag/Release)

 ## HOTKEYS
 -Windows+F12: begin the sim